clojure-liberator/liberator/tutorial/post-et-al.md

 ---
 layout: tutorial
-title: Tutorial - Handling POST et. al.
+title: Tutorial - Handling POST, et al.
 ---
-# Handling POST et. al.
+# Handling POST, et al.

 There's more than GET and HEAD requests.
 To be a useful web library you better support POST, PUT and DELETE as well, and so does